 The Collaborative Forest Landscape Restoration (CFLR) Program was established in the Omnibus Public Land Management Act of 2009 to promote the collaborative, science-based ecosystem restoration of priority forest landscapes.
 The program uses a competitive process to allocate funding to landscape-scale restoration projects that were proposed by the USDA Forest Service and collaborators on national forest lands.

-Lakeview Collaborative Forest Landscape Restoration (CFLR) Project Monitoring Plan
+Monitoring Plan (2015): Lakeview Collaborative Forest Landscape Restoration (CFLR) Project Monitoring Plan

-Lakeview Stewardship Collaborative Forest Landscape Restoration Project: Ecological, Social, and Economic Report, FY 2012-2019
+8-Year Monitoring Report (2021): Lakeview Stewardship Collaborative Forest Landscape Restoration Project: Ecological, Social, and Economic Report, FY 2012-2019

 2018: FY 2014 and 2015 socioeconomic monitoring results.
-Results from this 2-year period were later edited based on new information, and final results were incoporated in the FY 2016-2017 report.
+Results from this 2-year period were later edited based on new information, and final results were incorporated in the FY 2016-2017 report.
 This original report is no longer available, but corrected results for these years are shown in subsequent reports.